 General Opinion: Let down by poor direction and one of the world’s worst actors…

-Hell… even Sean Bean does some pretty fine acting here.
-He’s believable and courageous as the war battered commando going leading his men bravely into the nordic snows… You can believe he actually went to a public school (And this is SEAN BEAN we’re talking about…) James D’arcy makes for a pretty convincing Ian Fleming as well.
-And the support cast too, although unknowns, do a reasonable job… well… all except one… and unfortunately he isn’t that unknown.
+Hell… Even Sean Bean does some pretty fine acting here.
+He’s believable and courageous as the war battered commando leading his men bravely into the Nordic snows… You can believe he actually went to a public school (And this is SEAN BEAN we’re talking about!)
+James D’arcy makes for a pretty convincing Ian Fleming as well.
+The support cast too, although unknowns, do a reasonable job… Well… All except one… And unfortunately he isn’t that unknown.

-But then again the direction doesn’t seem that competent… there are a few jarring shots in places that aren’t edited very well and then there is the stupid wobbling camera… not all the way through but at certain moments… and its completely needless and detracts from the film.
-And finally you have the ending.
-Instead of spending an extra five minutes or wrapping things up properly… they just don’t.
+Finally you have the ending.
+Instead of spending an extra five minutes or wrapping things up properly, they just don’t.
 There are things left dangling.
-At one point Sean Bean and his Scottish seargent are climbing up a hill, fighting Nazis and then they realize they’re running out of ammo… And then that’s just left and we cut to Dire running away like a pussy.
-And Sean Bean is never seen or heard from again… Knowing Sean Bean we can safely say he dies… but why not show it?
-After all… this film is quite brutal and bloody in places… it’s not like a kids film.
-And theres a bit involving the commandos wills just before the Norway raid… why don’t we see them?
-It’s like they just got bored and said: Yeah ok… we can’t be bothered giving it a proper ending… oh and unfortunately Dire survives.
-Shame.
+At one point Sean Bean and his Scottish seargent are climbing up a hill, fighting Nazis and then they realise they’re running out of ammo… And then that’s just left and we cut to Dire running away like a pussy.
+And Sean Bean is never seen or heard from again… Knowing it’s Sean Bean we can safely say he dies… But why not show it?
+After all, this film is quite brutal and bloody in places.
+It’s not like a kids film.
+And there’s a bit involving the commandos wills just before the Norway raid… Why don’t we see them?
+It’s like they just got bored and said ‘yeah ok, we can’t be bothered giving it a proper ending…’ And then, unfortunately, Dire survives.
+Shame!

 #50: The Longest Day

-To begin with however, i’d like to comment on the fact that this film has ’42 international stars’ in it.
+To begin with, however, I’d like to comment on the fact that this film apparently has ‘forty two international stars‘ in it.
 Really?
-Sean Connery (on screen for one scene) Richard Burton (about two short scenes) The chap who played Guy Gibson in Dambusters (On screen for a short ammount of time…) Goldfinger (even less time than the other three) and John Wayne (who still doesn’t get much screen time.)
+Sean Connery (on screen for one scene) Richard Burton (about two short scenes) The chap who played Guy Gibson in Dambusters (On screen for a short amount of time…) Goldfinger (even less time than the other three) and John Wayne (who still doesn’t get much screen time.)
 And the rest of them?
-Looking at the credits i recognized a couple of names but i wouldn’t be able to tell you where they appeared in the film or who their characters were… And that’s one of the issues i have with this film.
+Looking at the credits I recognised a couple of names but I wouldn’t be able to tell you where they appeared in the film or who their characters were… And that’s one of the issues I have with this film.
 The screen is clogged up with people you’ve never heard of for varying periods of short length in scenes that are very dull and where not much happens.
-For the first hour for instance nothing happens.
-Absolutely nothing but people talking in offices and the germans strutting around wondering when the invasion will come.
-And the script just makes it worse… it’s like somebody copied out a bad history textbook into a screenplay… It’s dire and it doesn’t make for a good film.
-At one point one person reads out a list of statistics for the landings… just like in a textbook.
+For the first hour nothing happens.
+Absolutely nothing but people talking in offices and the Germans strutting around wondering when the invasion will come.
+And the script just makes it worse… It’s like somebody copied out a bad history textbook and turned it into a screenplay.
+It’s dire and it doesn’t make for a good film.
+At one point one person reads out a list of statistics for the landings, just like in a textbook.
 For all the good the script does they might as well have just made a documentary.

 Although once the invasion begins it gets a little more exciting, the film is so general and all encompassing that it makes very little sense and it just appears to be one set of events after the other.
-Theres no structure, nothing to keep interest… and because its in Black and White it’s like watching a series of very bad news reels… There are a few nice shots of troops running up beaches but that’s it… yes there is action… but it is very weakly performed action.
+There’s no structure, nothing to keep interest… And because its in Black and White it’s like watching a series of very bad news reels.
+There are a few nice shots of troops running up beaches but that’s it… Yes there is action, but it is very weakly performed action.
 Even by 1960’s standards it’s dull.
-Look at Dambusters… that was positively thrilling compared to this.
-At least in this one the bullets aren’t glowing headlamps though.
+Look at Dambusters… That was positively thrilling compared to this.
+At least in this one the bullets aren’t glowing headlamps.

-Now i’ve already mentioned that the fillm is all encompassing… it tries and deals with the entire normandy landings… well it wants you to think that but on closer inspection its painfully screwed towards the Americans… like they were the only people that mattered.
-Ok… there are the British and the French in the film as well… and we see the German perspective… But it’s mainly Americans.
-The British for instance are depicted as bumbling idiots who don’t seem to have a clue as to what is going on or posh.
-There’s one scene where Paratroopers land at a farm and almost every one of them lands in a stupid position.
-Like down a Well or on top of a roof or in a hen house… British Paratroopers were highly trained.
+Now I’ve already mentioned that the fillm is all encompassing, it tries and deals with the entire Normandy landings… Well it wants you to think that but on closer inspection its painfully screwed towards the Americans, like they were the only people that mattered.
+Ok… There are the British and the French in the film as well, and we see the German perspective… But it’s mainly Americans.
+The British are either depicted as bumbling idiots who don’t seem to have a clue as to what is going on or posh.
+There’s one scene where paratroopers land at a farm and almost every one of them lands in a stupid position, like down a well or on top of a roof or in a hen house.
+British Paratroopers were highly trained.
 I hardly think it likely that any of them would have landed down a well.
 It’s as if the writer said ‘Oh they’re British… All British are bumbling idiots.’
-I’ll tell you now this is wrong… and it’s a disgrace that they’re treated in this way.
+I’ll tell you now this is wrong… And it’s a disgrace that they’re treated in this way.
 The French aren’t stereotyped… The Germans are treated with respect… So why aren’t the British?
-It’s disgraceful…
+It’s disgraceful.

-But then you have the biggest offense of all.
+But then you have the biggest offence of all.
 The Canadians.
-Now… 14000 Candians stormed Juno Beach on the 6th of June… guess how many of them are even mentioned?
+Fourteen thousand Canadians stormed Juno Beach on the 6th of June… guess how many of them are even mentioned?
 None.
-That’s right… None.
-They’re just forgotten about… As are the Belgians, the Poles, the Norwegians, The Australians, The New Zealanders and the Dutch… All of them get not one mention.
-Not a single man… as if they weren’t even there.
-And the British and French meanwhile are mostly sidelined in favour of the Americans… you don’t see much of their assault.
+That’s right… None!
+They’re just forgotten about, as are the Belgians, the Poles, the Norwegians, the Australians, the New Zealanders and the Dutch.
+All of them get not one mention.
+Not a single man, as if they weren’t even there.
+And the British and French are mostly sidelined in favour of the Americans, you don’t see much of their assault.
 Nope.
-Just… pushed aside like trash.
+Just pushed aside like trash.

-This doesn’t surprise me really as the film, rather than being a collaboration (which it should have been) was made entirely by Americans with an agenda for bigging up their own actions and flipping the bird to everyone else… like they didn’t matter and they didn’t do anything useful all day.
-I’d say not true and that this film is, overall, a disgrace to those that actually fought and died on those beaches… It might be factually accurate… but when you’re skewing an important event like this towards one group of participants like this, it doesn’t matter.
+This doesn’t surprise me really as the film, rather than being a collaboration (which it should have been) was made entirely by Americans with an agenda for bigging up their own actions and flipping the bird to everyone else, like they didn’t matter and they didn’t do anything useful all day.
+I’d say not true and that this film is, overall, a disgrace to those that actually fought and died on those beaches.
+It might be factually accurate but when you’re skewing an important event like this towards one group of participants it doesn’t matter.